 |Open:||June through October|

 You will take the tiny Gemmibahn cable car up to the Gemmipass.
 From there, you can walk down to the lake and along the lake as far as you like.
 It’s about 1.5 km to where the sheep festival is, about halfway down the lake.
-You could walk about 4 km to the Berghotel Schwarenbach for a hearty meal before heading back.
+You could also walk around the lake, about 6 km, shown on the map below.
+Or you could walk 4km to the Berghotel Schwarenbach for a hearty meal before heading back.
 It’s a downhill walk, so remember you’ll be walking uphill on the way back.

 The Gemmibahn is on the northwest side of Leukerbad.